Homepride: History

 An old painted advert of Homepride, in Cambridge, April 2008.
 A McDonald's sign can be seen in the foreground.

 A technological breakthrough in flour production in 1963 meant that bakers no longer needed to sift their flour.
 The new flour product was launched under Spillers' Homepride brand.
 In 1974, Homepride launched a range of prepared cooking sauces.
 In October 1979, Spillers was acquired by Dalgety plc, after one hostile take over battle.

 The company's bakery business was spun off and sold to Allied Bakeries, who in January 2000 sold the flour brand to Kerry Group.

 Dalgety retained the brand rights for the production of prepared cooking sauces.
 After the brand was acquired by the Campbell Soup Company, Homepride sauces became one of the sponsors of the police procedural television series The Bill, when their slogan was "the one with the bag".
 In July 2006, the sauce brand was acquired by Premier Foods.

 Homepride Fred

 Homepride uses a cartoon character named "Fred the Flour Grader" as part of its marketing.
 Fred was created by the Geers Gross advertising agency in 1964.
 Since 1965, the company has used the advertising slogan "Because graded grains make finer flour", employing such voice over artists as John Le Mesurier and Richard Briers.

-In March 2014, Premier Foods brought back the iconic Fred character in a new advert for television, to advertise its range of cooking sauces.
+In March 2014, Premier Foods brought back the Fred character in a new advert for television, to advertise its range of cooking sauces.